 The Paracas National Reserve is a conservation zone for desert and marine ecosystems and is replete with wildlife, beautiful sand beaches, and 65 archaeological sites.
 The Ballestas Islands can be accessed by a tour boat from Paracas and serve as a sanctuary for marine fauna, including blue-footed boobies, Humboldt penguins, fur seals, and sea lions.

 Created sometime between 500 BC and 500 AD, the Nazca Lines are an archaeological wonder.
-There are about 300 massive geoglyphic figures that cover more than 300 square miles.
+There are about 300 massive geoglyphic figures that cover more than 300 square miles near the town of Nazca.
 The mysterious lines can be viewed via an overflight of the area, with popular sightings being the hummingbird, monkey, and condor.

 See all of this and more with your home base being a sumptuous waterfront resort in the fishing village of Paracas.
 Enjoy an exhilarating afternoon of dune buggy and sandboarding, stroll through the desert oasis of Huacachina, watch the sunset on the dunes with a bottle of wine, or visit a winery and learn the process of making Pisco, the national drink of Peru.
 The desert is ripe for post-wedding escapades.